cms-sw/cmssw/DQMServices/DQMGUI/README.md

 #### Samples endpoint

 Returns run/dataset pairs available in the GUI.
 All arguments are optional.
 If lumi is not passed, 0 is assumed and only per run plots are returned.
+Passing -1, returns all per lumi samples and no per run samples.

 `http://localhost:8889/api/v1/samples?run=295120&lumi=123&dataset=Run2017A`